How does compensation work?

 The NGEP program currently offers annual gross income of $162K, $178K, and $207K to participating physicians.
-Our calculations, as shown below, suggest that the standard NGEP program is an 10.0% cut in base payments, over five years, as compared to the income stabilization program offerred in a rural high needs area.
+Our calculations, as shown below, suggest that the standard NGEP program is a 10.0% reduction in base payments, over five years, as compared to the income stabilization program offerred in a rural high needs area.

 In order to offset this financial impact, Magenta Health is able to adjust our fee structure, up to as follows, to reduce the impact from 10.0% to 5.0%.
 Put another way, over 5 years, the impact of the NGEP program could be reduced to less than $9,000 annually over 5 years.

 According to the Ministry of Health documentation, participating physicians must meet or exceed performance improvement targets in order to graduate from the NGEP program.
 While this is a new requirement for most community physicians, our understanding is that these sort of tracking metrics are familiar to other models (e.g. FHTs).

 These metrics have been recently clarified to be focused on two questions, although one point of frustration remains that specific targets have not been published or provided:

 - % of patients provided with same day, next day appointments (access)